Water Ethics Initiative

 Awareness and Capacity Building - Creating awareness about water ethics, documenting ethics in practice, and building capacity to "do" water ethics.

-Water Ethics Charters - Developing written statements of key value principles comprising consensus positions that all stakeholders can endorse.
+Water Ethics Charters - Developing written statements of key value principles comprising consensus positions that all stakeholders within a water basin can endorse.

-Global Water Ethics Charter.
-In collaboration with other organizations, the Institute is working to develop a declaration (charter) prescribing a set of the ethical principles to guide decisions about water use and water ecosystem management.
+• Global Water Ethics Charter.
+In collaboration with other organizations, Water-Culture Institute led an innovative effort from 2013-2015 to develop a declaration (charter) prescribing a set of the ethical principles to guide decisions about water use and water ecosystem management.
+Though unfinished, the Charter remains useful as a tool for developing local charters or critiquing local water policies from an ethical perspective.
+Download the Global Water Ethics Charter here.

-Local Water Charters provide a tool for integrating water ethics into new plans, policies and programs, as outlined in this short Handbook for Crafting a Local Water Ethics Charter.
-During 2017 we are working with local partners in Santa Fe, New Mexico to develop a community-led Santa Fe Water Charter.
+• Local Water Charters can provide a tool for integrating water ethics into new plans, policies and programs, as outlined in this short Handbook for Crafting a Local Water Ethics Charter.

 Berlin Water Charter